 How Do Payday Loans Work?

-Payday loans have become the face of predatory lending and high-risk loans in America for one reason: The average interest rate on a payday loan is 391% and can be higher than 600%!
+Payday loans are the face of predatory lending and high-risk loans in America for one reason: The average annual percentage rate on a payday loan is 391% and can be higher than 600%!

-You may think a payday loan is the only solution for handling an emergency bill, or even pay off another debt, but the truth is, a payday loan will end up costing you more than the problem you’re trying to solve.
-It’ll add up to more than any late fee or bounced check fee you’re trying to avoid.
+You may think a payday loan is the only solution for handling an emergency, but financial advisors and credit counselors warn that payday loans often cost more than the problem you’re trying to solve.

-By the way, five months is the average amount of time it takes to pay back a $300 payday loan, according to the Pew Charitable Trusts.
+Just think.
+Five months is the average time it takes to pay back a $300 payday loan, according to the Pew Charitable Trusts.

 So before you grab at that quick, very expensive money, understand what payday loans entail.

-Payday loans are a quick-fix solution for consumers in a financial crisis, but also are budget busting expenses for families and individuals.
+Payday loans are a quick-fix solution for consumers in a financial crisis, but also are budget-busting borrowing for families and individuals.

 Here is how a payday loan works:

 Consumers fill out a registration form at a payday lending office or online.
-Identification, a recent pay stub and bank account number are the only documents needed.
+Government-issued identification, a recent pay stub and bank account number are the only documents needed.
+No credit check is necessary.

 Loan amounts vary from $50 to $1,000, depending on the law in your state.
 If approved, you receive cash on the spot, or it’s deposited in your bank account within one or two days.